 Bonus Tkinter Tutorials:

 A Python GUI library like Tkinter has alot to offer besides the above widgets.
-Below are some extra features, functions and (minor) widgets that are less common, but are irreplaceable in what they do.
+Below are some tutorials on extra Tkinter features, functions and (minor) widgets that are less common, but are irreplaceable in what they do.

 - How to delete widgets in Tkinter